 He argues that the biggest problem in fighting off what most of us believe to be inevitable is funding – we know what to do and science knows how to do it, there’s just not enough money to pay for it.

-In this book he identifies the seven primary causes of aging and how to deal with them.
+In Ending Aging he identifies the seven primary causes of aging and how to deal with them.

 Here are 3 lessons to help you age less: